Lugriz/pdfmake-wrapper/README.md

  *      fit: 100
  * }
 */
 ```

-### TextReference ( id: string ) and PageReference ( id: string )
+### TextReference(id: string) -> TextReference and PageReference(id: string) -> PageReference

-This classes create a reference to any text (Txt) object that contains an **id** property.
+These classes create a reference to any text (Txt) object that contains an **id** property.

 Using TextReference.
-This class will return the string(Text) of the text object that is referenced when the PDF is created.
+This class will return the string (text) of the text object that is referenced when the PDF is created.

 ```javascript
 import { PdfMakeWrapper, Txt, TextReference } from 'pdfmake-wrapper';